6Bolt/Hook-Of-The-Reaper/README.md

 # Hook-Of-The-Reaper
 ![HookOfTheReaperLogo330](https://github.com/user-attachments/assets/ff4479bc-adf3-4b0f-8dfb-0a8755b2ad6b)

+### DO NOT EMAIL ME FOR TECH SUPPORT.
+First, read the FAQ at the bottom of the ReadMe.
+If you have a real bug, go to 'Issues' and read the rules first (IE the README there).
+Then you can file a Bug or Enhancment.
+I cannot email back from this email address.
+All unwanted email, will be ignored and deleted.
+The email is for people to submit DefaultLG game files.
+Also, for companies to reach me.
+If you don't meet those two requirments, then don't email.

 Email: gamefiles@hotr.6bolt.com

 Best way to contact me, is emailing me at gamefiles@hotr.6bolt.com.
 Another way is to open a new issue, here on GitHub.
 It can be found at the top left of the webpage, just to the right of 'Code'.
 Click on the 'Issues' tab, which will bring up a new webpage, with all the current issues.
 Just above the issues, and to the right, is a green button called 'New Issuse'.
 Please click that, and create a new issue, which can be a quetion, bug, enhancment, and so on.